Helping Family Caregivers Find Resiliency in a Time of Crisis

 - Continue to keep social connections.
 While your reaction might be to pull away from family and friends during a crisis, staying in touch on a regular basis with those you care about is very important.
 Locating a support group for family caregivers, whether in person or online, is another good way to make sure you are forming and preserving social ties, making it possible to talk with others in the same situation.

 - Take time for self-care.
 This means different things to each individual, but should include enjoyable activities, engaging interests and hobbies, healthy meals, a good amount of sleep, and exercise.
-If you find that it is hard to carve out self-care time for yourself as a result of caregiving duties, Hired Hands Homecare is always here to partner with you to provide reliable respite care.
+If you find that it is hard to carve out self-care time for yourself as a result of caregiving duties, Hired Hands Homecare cares about helping family caregivers and is always here to partner with you to provide reliable respite care.
 Looking after yourself lets you take better care of those you love.

 - Accept what you are able to control – and that which you cannot.
 Letting go of what is out of your control and focusing instead on what you CAN control is one of the fundamentals of resilience.
 Psychologist Mary Alvord, who founded Resilience Across Borders, explains, “Depression is hopelessness and helplessness, and so resilience is the opposite.
 No, you’re not helpless; you do have control over many aspects of your life.”